 Puzzle: how can this be?

 This demo is not identical in assumed principles to Bessler's belt.
 There's an important difference.
 Bessler's belt assumes overbalanced torques, but the total mass on either side of the axle is the same.
 In this little demo the total mass is different on left and right and the distance of the centers of the die to the axle is the same left and right.
+Also, the position shown is one of unstable equilibrium.
+Push the dice in any direction, and the system collapses.
+The point of showing this photo is simply to demonstrate how such a chain leans to one side if there's no lower anchored pulley.
 Pay attention to such details.